-review of planned employee demotions, non-renewal of contracts, and proposed employee disciplinary actions up to and including termination.
-Training - Provide training for supervisors and staff to prevent, identify and alleviate problems of employment discrimination.
-Resources - Maintain and provide information to staff on resources available to alleged victims in addition to the school complaint procedure or Title IX procedures, such as making reports to the police, available supportive measures such as assistance from domestic violence or rape crisis programs, and community health resources including counseling resources.
-Reports/Formal Complaints - Monitor and provide technical assistance to individuals involved in managing informal reports and formal complaints.
+- 1. Curriculum and Materials Review of curriculum guides, textbooks, and supplemental materials for discriminatory bias. - 2.
+Training Provide training for students and staff to prevent, identify, and alleviate problems of discrimination. - 3.
+Resources Maintain and provide information to staff on resources available to complainants in addition to the school complaint procedure or Title IX procedures, such as making reports to the police, and available supportive measures, such as assistance from domestic violence or rape crisis programs and community health resources, including counseling resources. - 4.
+Student Access Review of programs, activities, and practices to ensure that all students have equal access and are not segregated except when permissible by law or regulation. - 5.
+District Support Assure that like aspects of the school programs and activities receive like support as to staffing and compensation, facilities, equipment, and related areas. - 6.
+Student Evaluation Review of assessments, procedures, and guidance and counseling materials for stereotyping and discrimination.

+7. Reports/Formal Complaints - Monitor and provide technical assistance to individuals involved in managing informal reports and formal complaints.